 Abstract

 We audit 550,145 fire-department dispatch records from Allegheny County (2015-2025) sourced from the Western Pennsylvania Regional Data Center, of which 367,444 are fire-specific and 182,701 are EMS / other categories.
-The data feeds two consumers: an interactive dashboard for exploration, and a reproducible Python rig (experiments/run.py) that re-derives every number cited in the paper.
+The original dashboard is now archived; the reproducible Python rig (experiments/run.py) re-derives every number cited in the paper.

 Three findings dominate.
 (1) Fire alarm activations are the largest workload category at 205,398 incidents — 37.3% of all calls and 55.9% of fire-specific calls; commercial properties account for 64% of those alarms (131,536 incidents), implying a bounded annual cost of roughly 1,000 per response.
 (2) Seasonal demand is bifurcated: structure fires peak in Winter (heating-driven), outdoor fires peak in Spring (vegetation-driven, before summer rain).
 (3) Geographic load is concentrated: a single city (Pittsburgh) and a small set of inner-ring municipalities account for the majority of dispatch volume, suggesting that prevention and staffing investments should be city-targeted rather than uniformly distributed.

-The paper is wired to the live data: regenerating the dashboard's pre-aggregated JSONs and re-running the rig will refresh every table and figure here.
-A consistency check inside the rig enforces that paper claims and dashboard claims agree on totals, and fails loudly otherwise.
+The paper is wired to the same pre-aggregated JSONs that powered the dashboard.
+Regenerating those JSONs from the archived source and re-running the rig will refresh every table and figure here.
+A consistency check inside the rig enforces that paper claims and source totals agree, and fails loudly otherwise.

 Introduction